From R550 - R4100 per unit

 Now to the important matter at hand: your bed for the weekend.
-You have a choice of three options.
+You have a choice of four options.

 Let's begin with a little rustic number called The Beach Shack, featuring an old fisherman's holiday cottage appointed in a sandy cove, above a private beach of pebbles and 101 rock pools.
 As the tide rolls in the rocks get covered and the fishing gets started.
 You'll even find evidence of fishermen before you (no, not old rusty pilchard tins), in the form of an ancient San stone fish trap and numerous shell middens.

 The Beach Shack features a big wooden deck tailor-built for that trashy novel.
-All linen is provided (not towels), the lights and fridge freezer are solar-powered, while the oven is gas.
+All linen and towels are provided, the lights and fridge freezer are solar-powered, while the oven is gas.
 The braai is equipped with the essentials and ready and waiting for that fish you're gonna catch.